1. El Dorado Hills

 9. Wineries off the beaten path

-Fair Play – This region is home to more than 20 family-owned boutique wineries and still a well-kept secret.
+Fair Play – This region is home to more than 20 family-owned boutique wineries and is still a well-kept secret.
 Fair Play is known for producing robust, full-bodied wines grown in the highest elevations in California.
 Local vintners take pride in their land, their wines, and their customers.
 Make a vacation out of it and stay a night or two at one of the charming nearby bed and breakfast inns.

 10. Alpacas in the Foothills